zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSourceTransportRead.md

 ## Methods

 ### cache
-If set to false, it will force requested pages not to be cached by the browser.
-Setting cache to false also appends a query string parameter, "_=[TIMESTAMP]", to the URL.
+If set to false the request result will not be cached by the browser.
+Setting cache to false will only work correctly with HEAD and GET requests.
+It works by appending "_={timestamp}" to the GET parameters.
-Refer to the jQuery.ajax documentation for further info.
+By default "jsonp" requests are not cached.Refer to the jQuery.ajax documentation for further info.

 #### Returns
 `\Kendo\Data\DataSourceTransportRead`